-This schedule is intended as a general guide for community college, school, municipal and township officials and candidates, with the caveat that it does not include information regarding the February 26, 2019 Consolidated Primary Election.
+This schedule is intended as a general guide for community college, school, municipal and township officials and candidates, with the caveat that it does not include information regarding the February 23, 2021 Consolidated Primary Election.
 If you have any questions concerning the Consolidated Primary Election, please contact a Robbins Schwartz attorney.

-Municipal officials elected in April 2019 will take office at the first regular meeting following the canvass of election results.
+Municipal officials elected in April 2021 will take office at the first regular meeting following the canvass of election results.
 Because the canvass may not take place until 21 days after the election, it is likely that most new municipal officials will assume office in the end of April.
 However, municipalities may adopt an ordinance setting a different transition date, but the substitute date must not be later than the first regular meeting in June.
-The following is a guide:
+The following chart on the next page is a guide: